ZachMK25/linked-blog-starter-md/FL25 SJSU/252 - AI and Data Eng./Dynamic Programming.md

-9/10
-- change "without" to "with" in hw1

-5.5s for without video
-3m for with video

-Project Presentation
-- groups of 3-4???

-## Dynamic Programming

 Suppose that the optimal path from a to e goes through b Jab = cost of going a to b